Exploiting arbitrage requires short selling: Examples

-\begin{example} Consider the market $\bbs = \{ S,1 \}$, where $S$ is a Bessel process of dimension 3 given by the solution of the SDE (\ref{Bessel-SDE}).
-The existence of arbitrage in this model has been pointed out in \cite{DS-Bessel}, and explicit constructions of arbitrage portfolios are provided in \cite{Karatzas-Kardaras} and \cite{Ruf}.
-Let us have a look at Example 4.6 in \cite{Karatzas-Kardaras}, and assume that $S_0 = 1$ and $T=1$.
-Denoting by $\Phi : \bbr \to [0,1]$ the distribution function of the standard normal distribution ${\rm N}(0,1)$, we define the function $F : [0,1] \times \bbr \to (0,\infty)$ as
+\item The market has a bubble. \end{enumerate} The existence of arbitrage in this market model has been pointed out in \cite{DS-Bessel}, and explicit constructions of arbitrage portfolios are provided in \cite{Karatzas-Kardaras} and \cite{Ruf}.
+Assume that $S_0 = 1$ and $T=1$.
+Denoting by $\Phi : \bbr \to [0,1]$ the distribution function of the standard normal distribution ${\rm N}(0,1)$, we define the function $F : [0,1] \times \bbr \to [0,\frac{1}{\Phi(1)}]$ as

-where for $t=1$ this expression is understood to be zero.
+where for $t=1$ and $x$ positive this expression is understood to be $\frac{1}{\Phi(1)}$.
 Then, according to \cite[Example 4.6]{Karatzas-Kardaras}, an arbitrage portfolio $S^{\delta}$ is given by the self-financing strategy $\delta = (\theta,\eta)$ defined by the continuous processes

 and we have